LSchmerber/ISO-29110-Engineering-Process/README.md

 - Phase 4 (P4) is dedicated to the system delivery More details are given in the pdf- and doc files present in this repository.

-# Content:
+# Content
 - The main documents are a pdf/doc files name Org_0-Electronic Process Product
 - The diagrams folder contains the different diagrams in pdf but also the source used in the diagram editor Yed

-# Current development:
+# Current development
 Done up to end of Phase P2.

-# Modifications/Updates:
+# Modifications/Updates
 As usual you are welcome to improve the documentation and I will be curious to visit the new branches you will proposed with your own modifications.